holl-/keyboard/README.md

 window.mainloop()
 ```

+For a more interactive demo, see [tk_device_monitor.py](examples/tk_device_monitor.py).

 ## Related Packages

 This package was inspired by the [keyboard](https://github.com/boppreh/keyboard/tree/windows-device-id) package.
-Unfortunately, it does not distinguish between multiple input devices on Windows.
+Unfortunately, `keyboard` does not distinguish between multiple input devices on Windows.